 According to a 2015 study from the US Department of Health and Human Services, 10 percent of the US adult population suffers from substance abuse disorders at some point in their lives, yet only one in four seek treatment (2015).
 A 2016 US Surgeon General’s Report, called for substance misuse and substance use disorder treatment to be integrated into mainstream medical practice and the associated training of health professionals.

-Another reason that this integrated approach is important is because physicians with less-healthy personal substance use habits are less likely to counsel their patients on those behaviors.
-Frank and colleagues (2009) demonstrated that exposing health professionals to information about addictive disorders reduces the stigmatization of patients with substance use disorders, and increases clinicians’ competency, perceived relevance, and likelihood to provide addiction medicine treatment.
+Another reason that this integrated approach is important is that physicians with less-healthy personal substance use habits are less likely to counsel their patients on those behaviors.
+Frank, Elon, and Spencer (2009) demonstrated that exposing health professionals to information about addictive disorders reduces the stigmatization of patients with substance use disorders, and increases clinicians’ competency, perceived relevance, and likelihood to provide addiction medicine treatment.

 By threading substance use, misuse, and abuse disorder content and concepts into NextGenU.org courses, we are helping health workers understand how to assess, prevent, treat, and refer patients for further care.
-Our primary goal is to address the broad spectrum of training in addiction medicine with a focus on the implications for and the impact of substance misuse and substance abuse disorders on individuals, families, and communities.
+Our primary goal is to address the broad spectrum of training in addiction medicine, focusing on the implications for and the impact of substance misuse and substance abuse disorders on individuals, families, and communities.

 The implementation of curriculum threading forms part of the organization’s meta curriculum, providing critical linkages between foundational knowledge and the learning disposition needed to build awareness of the prevalence of substance use disorders in health services environments.